Hypothermia: Classification

 Hypothermia is often defined as any body temperature below 35.0 C. With this method it is divided into degrees of severity based on the core temperature.

-Another classification system, the Swiss staging system, divides hypothermia based on the presenting symptoms which is preferred when it is not possible to determine an accurate core temperature.
+Another classification system, the Swiss staging system, divides hypothermia on the basis of the presenting symptoms, as is preferred when it is not possible to determine an accurate core temperature.

 Other cold-related injuries that can be present either alone or in combination with hypothermia include: